engtuncay/engtuncay.github.io/web-javascript/js-notes-8-dom.md

 ### Adding attribute

 An attribute is added in the opening tag of HTML which gives additional information about the element.
 Common HTML attributes: id, class, src, style, href,disabled, title, alt.

+We can use normal object setting method to set an attribute but this can not work for all elements.
+Some attributes are DOM object property and they can be set directly.
+For instance id and class.

-Lets add id and class for the fourth title.
+Lets add id and class for the fourth title (`<h1></h1>`).
+(Adding attribute without setAttribute)

 ```js
 const titles = document.querySelectorAll('h1')